Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Motivation

-Numerous works, e.g.\ in network science, have studied how the temporal ordering of edges in continuous-time temporal graphs influences connectivity, dynamical processes like spreading or diffusion, node centralities, cluster patterns, or controllability \cite{lentz2013unfolding,rosvall2014memory,Scholtes2014_natcomm,Scholtes2016_epjb,badie2022directed,Pfitzner2013_prl}.
-These patterns are often neglected by TGNNs, which can limit their performance in high-resolution time series data on temporal graphs.
-To formally analyze this aspect in existing TGNNs, in line with works on the expressivity of (static) GNNs \cite{xu2019powerfulgraphneuralnetworks,Morris2019}, we lack a generalization of graph isomorphism to temporal graphs that captures how their \emph{causal topology} is shaped by the arrow of time.
-Such a generalization could further inform the development of new \emph{causality-preserving} message passing schemes for TGNNs with provable expressive power.
-Addressing this gap, the contributions of our work are: {\setdefaultleftmargin{1.5em}{}{}{}{}{} \begin{compactitem} \item We propose a new temporal generalization of graph isomorphism called \emph{time-respecting path isomorphism}, which focuses on the preservation of time-respecting paths between temporal graphs.
-While it can also be applied to snapshot-based temporal graphs, our definition is specifically suitable for temporal graphs, where edges exhibit high-resolution, possibly unique timestamps. \item An important feature of our definition is that it preserves temporal reachability: if there is a time-respecting path from $u$ to $v$ in $G_1$, there must also be a time-respecting path between the corresponding nodes $u'$ and $v'$ in any $G_2$ isomorphic to $G_1$.
-The causal structure of a temporal graph implies a partial ordering of timestamped edges: if there is a time-respecting path that includes edge $e$ before edge $e'$, then $e$ must occur before $e'$.
-However, if no time-respecting path includes both $e$ and $e'$, then it does not matter which one comes first.
-According to our definition, two temporal graphs can be isomorphic even if the total orderings of timestamped edges are different, as long as the partial ordering imposed by time-respecting paths is the same. \item We contrast our definition with the recently proposed \emph{timewise isomorphism}, which generalizes graph isomorphism to snapshots of discrete-time temporal graphs~\cite{walkega2024expressive}.
-We show that our definition is less strict.
-In particular, two temporal graphs may be timewise non-isomorphic even if both exhibit the same time-respecting paths and temporal reachability. \item We show that time-respecting path isomorphism is equivalent to static graph isomorphism on the \emph{augmented event graph}, an auxiliary graph that (i) captures time-respecting paths in the temporal graph through a static line graph expansion, and (ii) is augmented by the original nodes in the temporal graph.
-This allows us to propose a generalization of the Weisfeiler-Leman (WL) algorithm, which heuristically distinguishes non-isomorphic graphs, to the temporal setting. \item We use our insights to derive a novel message passing scheme operating on the augmented event graph, which generates representations that allow to distinguish non-isomorphic temporal graphs.
-We show that this has the same expressive power as the WL test on the augmented event graph.
-We experimentally evaluate the TGNN architecture that follows from our theoretical insights in a temporal graph classification task. \end{compactitem}}
+We show that timewise isomorphism is stricter because it also considers the timestamp values.
+As a consequence, two temporal graphs with identical time-respecting paths can be timewise non-isomorphic. \item We show that time-respecting path isomorphism is equivalent to static graph isomorphism on the \emph{augmented event graph}, a newly proposed auxiliary graph that (i) captures time-respecting paths in the temporal graph through a static line graph expansion, and (ii) is augmented by the original nodes in the temporal graph.
+This allows us to generalize the Weisfeiler-Leman (WL) algorithm, viewed as a one-sided test for distinguishing non-isomorphic graphs, to the temporal setting. \item We use our insights to derive a novel message passing scheme operating on the augmented event graph, which generates representations that allow to distinguish non-isomorphic temporal graphs.
+We show that it has the same expressive power as the WL test on the augmented event graph.
+We experimentally evaluate the resulting TGNN architecture in a temporal graph classification task with synthetic and real datasets.
+Compared to TGNNs building on timewise isomorphism, we observe that our model is better able distinguish between differences in temporal activation patterns that affect time-respecting paths, and those that do not. \end{compactitem}}